 Discord has a bug where if you hold the Home key to scroll up through messages, it eventually stops working until you click to refocus the element it is scrolling inside of.
 So now on every webpage everywhere that has infiniscrolling, I occasionally click in the empty space while I am scrolling.

 Discord also has an issue where if you click away from a channel or DM right as a message appears, it marks that message as read even though you've never seen it.
 I found that if you use the browser version of Discord and refresh the tab and keep the tab focused, it breaks the auto-mark-as-read functionality and lets you mark messages as read only when you want to, thus negating this issue from happening.
 If you unfocus and refocus the tab though then Discord returns to working in its unfortunate normal mode.
+(Update: sometime in May or July 2022, this stopped working, and Discord always works in its unfortunate normal mode now.)
 However, as long as the tab is unfocused, it also doesn't mark messages as read, and so if you see new messages, you can scroll up in the chat without focusing the tab, and once you are scrolled up in the chat you can safely focus the tab again without it marking the messages as read, allowing you to refresh the page and get back the more desirable behavior.

 Nintendo Switch Pro Controllers will turn on and try to connect if you press any button on them at all.
 I have it paired to my PC for testing, but usually I use an Xbox controller, so when the Pro Controller turns on and connects it interferes with my testing.
 It is also annoying in that it constantly shows the player number LEDs bouncing back and forth.
 The only way I know of to turn it off is to turn my system's bluetooth off and back on again, which is annoying since I have bluetooth headphones and some applications don't like random changes to the default audio device.
 So, now I am afraid of even moving the Pro Controller out of the way in case I accidentally turn it on.